-- Contrary to some information you’ll find online, avoid using chemicals to loosen the threads on a snugly fit anode.
+- Contrary to some information online, avoid using chemicals to loosen the threads on a snugly fit anode.
 These chemicals can get into the water heater and contaminate the water.

-With the anode rod loose, lift it out of the heater.
-Be careful as it may be hot.
+With the anode rod loosened, lift it out of the heater.
+Be careful as it could be hot.
 An anode rod that shows signs of wear has been doing its job.

 Depending on the location of the heater, you may not have enough space to pull out the anode.
 In this case, you can bend it to remove it.
 In rare cases, you may need to cut it.